 - GEOG20032 Living with Climate Change

-Dr Little also supervises undergraduate dissertations and postgraduate research projects in ecology, environmental science and physical geography with an emphasis on topics related to aquatic systems, climate change and freshwater and marine ecology.
+Dr Little also supervises undergraduate dissertations and postgraduate research projects in ecology, environmental science and physical geography with an emphasis on topics related to aquatic systems, climate change and freshwater, brackish and marine ecology.

-Dr Little has a BSc (Hons) in Marine Biology and Zoology from Bangor University, a PGCert in Geographic Information Systems (GIS) from Leeds University and a PhD in estuarine ecology from Loughborough University (Centre for Hydrological and Ecosystem Science, Department of Geography) and a Postgraduate Certificate in Academic Practice from NTU.
+Dr Little has a BSc (Hons) in Marine Biology and Zoology from Bangor University, a Postgraduate Certificate in Geographic Information Systems (GIS) from Leeds University, a PhD in estuarine ecology from Loughborough University (Centre for Hydrological and Ecosystem Science, Department of Geography) and a Postgraduate Certificate in Academic Practice from NTU.

-Before joining the environment team at NTU in 2015, Dr Little worked as a Research Associate and Lecturer Loughborough University (Centre for Hydrological and Ecosystem Science, Department of Geography) and a Research Associate and Lecturer at the University of Hull (Institute of Estuarine and Coastal Sciences and Department of Geography, Environment and Earth Sciences).
+Before joining the environment team at NTU in 2015, Dr Little worked as a Research Associate at Loughborough University (Centre for Hydrological and Ecosystem Science, Department of Geography) and a Research Associate and Lecturer at the University of Hull (Institute of Estuarine and Coastal Sciences and Department of Geography, Environment and Earth Sciences).

 Dr Little’s research interests focus on:

-- The impacts of increasing salinization on the benthic ecology of freshwater ecosystems
+- The impacts of increasing salinization on the benthic ecology of freshwater and estuarine ecosystems

 - The impact of climate change on the ecology and fate of the Tidal Freshwater Zone (TFZ)

-- Long-term changes in the macrobenthos of NW European estuarine ecosystems
+- Long-term changes in the macrofauna of NW European estuarine ecosystems

 - The ecology of inland saltmarshes

 - The response and recovery of aquatic fauna to supra-seasonal drought in streams and rivers